ABC Olympic broadcasts: Coverage of the 1972 Munich massacre

 In 1972, NBC showed the Winter Games from Sapporo, Japan, then ABC returned to carry the Summer Games in Munich, Germany.
 It was during the Summer Games that Palestinian terrorists attacked the Olympic Village and killed 11 Israeli athletes.
-Although Chris Schenkel was the actual host of the Games that year, Arledge assigned the story to McKay largely because he was a local news anchor in Baltimore, Maryland prior to joining CBS in 1950 and later ABC in 1961.
+Although Chris Schenkel was the actual host of the Games that year, Arledge assigned the story to McKay largely because McKay had been a local news anchor in Baltimore, Maryland prior to joining CBS in 1950 and later ABC in 1961.
 McKay was joined on set by ABC news correspondent (and former and future evening news anchor) Peter Jennings, and coverage continued for many hours, until the outcome was known.
 Howard Cosell went with the film crew to get interviews in the village.

 After an unsuccessful rescue attempt of the athletes held hostage, at 3:24 AM German Time, McKay came on the air with this statement:

 When I was a kid my father used to say "Our greatest hopes and our worst fears are seldom realized."
 Our worst fears have been realized tonight.
 They have now said there were 11 hostages; two were killed in their rooms this morn-- yesterday morning, nine were killed at the airport tonight.
 They're all gone.